HIPAA Compliance Checklist for Small Healthcare Practices

 5. Have a Breach Notification Plan

 If a data breach occurs, HIPAA requires that you notify the affected patients and report the breach to the Department of Health and Human Services (HHS).
-Having a well-documented breach notification plan ensures that you can respond quickly and correctly.
+A well-documented breach notification plan ensures you can respond quickly and correctly.

 Key Points:

-• Keep patients informed of any actions you are taking to remedy the situation.
+- Keep patients informed of your actions to remedy the situation.\

 6. Secure Physical Access to PHI